sushmabharath/stroop-effect/README.md

-Project1.pdf - Final report with the findings stroopeffect.csv - This file consists of the readings of the experiment and the respective calculations
+Project1.pdf - Final report with the findings

+stroopdata.csv - This file consists of the readings of the experiment and the respective calculations